dlnelson/HelloWorldAssignment/README.md

 ![Source Git Repository](doc/SourceGitRepository.png)

-Click Next, Next, Next, Next, Finish.
+Click Next, Next, Next, Next, Finish.  *If you're the curious type and don't get confused easily, try reading the dialogs you're clicking through and guess what they're talking about.*

 Eclipse should open the Java perspective: